fraserivison/drf-api/README.md

 - **Track Endpoints**:
   - Test the `POST /tracks/` with a valid track file and ensure the track is saved to the database.
   - Test the `PUT /tracks/{id}/` to update the track's metadata.
-  - Test the `DELETE /tracks/{id}/` to ensure only the track username can delete a track.
+  - Test the `DELETE /tracks/{id}/` to ensure only the track owner can delete a track.

 - **Event Endpoints**:
   - Test the `POST /events/` with valid event data.